rama270677/pvslib/Scripts.md

 # `prove-all`

 Runs `proveit` on each library in the NASALib by wrapping `provethem` in order to provide a specific kind of run.
-By default, it removes `.pvscontext` and the binary files from the `pvsbin` folder in each library directory, replaces the pvs library path by the current directory, and runs `proveit` as indicated by the `nasalib.all` file.
+By default, it removes `.pvscontext` and the binary files from the `pvsbin` folder in each library directory, replaces the PVS library path by the current directory, and runs `proveit` as indicated by the `nasalib.all` file.
-As a side effect, it generates the dependency and _tptp_ files as needed by each library.
+As a side effect, it generates the dependency and `.tptp` files as needed by each library.

 To supersede this particular configuration, the same options accepted by `provethem` can be used on this script.